manahilnasim/Intelligent-Traffic-Management-System/README.md

 The dataset was collected from real-time sensors placed at 4 junctions, capturing vehicle count data.
 The dataset comprises 48,120 instances.

 Dataset Variables:
-$DateTime: The date and time when the vehicle count was recorded.
+- `DateTime`: The date and time when the vehicle count was recorded.
-$Junction: Identifier for the location where the data was collected.
+- `Junction`: Identifier for the location where the data was collected.
-$Vehicles: The number of vehicles detected.
+- `Vehicles`: The number of vehicles detected.
-$ID: A unique identifier for each data entry.
+- `ID`: A unique identifier for each data entry.

 ## Repository Contents